Office for Victims of Crime, Office of Justice Programs, Justice.

 K. Requests for Reconsideration

 The OVC Director may deny a request for funding, if the applicant fails to document the need for federal funds, if the purposes for which funding is being sought fall outside the statutory authority for the use of these funds, or if funding is unavailable, or for other reasons deemed appropriate by the OVC Director.
 Applicants may request reconsideration of the request based on additional information, changes in the circumstances, or the withdrawal or termination of funding from other sources.
-Requests for reconsideration should be sent to the OVC Director and should include the basis for reconsideration of the initial request.
+Requests for reconsideration should be sent to the OVC Director and should include the basis for Start Printed Page 4832reconsideration of the initial request.
 The OVC Director will review the request and render a decision within 5 business days of the submission.
 The OVC Director may request additional information from the applicant or recommend alternative support from OVC such as technical assistance in lieu of direct funding.

 L. Federal Monitoring and Oversight